Healthcare in Herefordshire: Commissioning

 Hereford and Worcestershire was one of the four areas chosen to trial the integration of specialised commissioning, previously run by NHS England centrally, in September 2016.
 The four clinical commissioning groups, South Worcestershire, Redditch and Bromsgrove, Wyre Forest, and Herefordshire were due to merge in 2020.

 Primary care

 There are 25 GP practices in the county.
 Out-of-hours services are provided by Nestor Primecare Services Ltd. A healthcare hub is being constructed in the centre of Hereford.
 Five GP surgeries are to join together under one roof with an on-site pharmacy.

 Acute services

 Acute hospital services are provided by Wye Valley NHS Trust which administers Hereford County Hospital.

 Mental health and community care

 Mental health services are provided by Gloucestershire Health and Care NHS Foundation Trust and community care by Wye Valley NHS Trust.
+In 2024, based on a survey commissioned by The Care Quality Commission (CQC), the Community mental health services in Herefordshire and Worcestershire were rated amongst the best in England in the annual Community Mental Health Survey.